This is probably the question that all Paleontologists get asked at some point. Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

 Thus T-Rex could bite over twice as hard as Deinosuchus, 8 times as hard as Spinosaurus and close to 50 times as hard as a tiger.

-As if that wasn’t enough Tyrannosuarus’s teeth were also designed in such a way that if its prey tried to escape the little meat hooks on the inside of every tooth would pull more and more meat from its victims into its throat.
-The hooks on its teeth would also have caused meat to become stuck between them which would have meant that bacteria from the rotting meat in its mouth would have built up and effectively given it a poison bite.
+As if that wasn’t enough Tyrannosuarus’s teeth were also designed in such a way that if its prey tried to escape its bite, then the little meat hooks on the inside of every tooth would pull more and more meat from its victims into its throat.
+The hooks on its teeth would also have caused meat to become stuck between the teeth, which would have caused the bacteria from the rotting meat in its mouth to build up over time, and effectively give Tyrannosaurus a poison bite.

-If the force of Tyrannosaur bite didn’t kill its victim, or the blood loss from losing over 500 pounds of flesh didn’t kill them, then the poison from its mouth would have killed them in a very nasty, painful and disgusting way over a short space of time.
+If the force of Tyrannosaur bite didn’t kill its victim, or the blood loss from losing over 500 pounds of flesh didn’t kill them, then the poison from its mouth would have killed its prey in a very nasty, painful and disgusting way over a short space of time.

 Tyrannosaurus could also lift a tremendous amount of weight off of the ground in its jaws too.
 Close to 5 tons which is about the weight of an African Elephant.

-T-Rex’s were incredibly durable animals too.
-Tyrannosaurus skeletons have been shown to have healed from gruesome injuries that would have killed other animals such as a broken neck, bite marks from other Tyrannosaurus’s in their brain case, scratches from Triceratops horns, and whacks from Anklyosaur clubs (which could swing with a force of over 4 tonnes.)
+T-Rex’s were incredibly durable animals overall.
+Tyrannosaurus skeletons have been shown to have healed from gruesome injuries that would have killed other animals such as a broken neck, bite marks from other Tyrannosaurus’s in the brain case, scratches from Triceratops horns, and whacks from Anklyosaur clubs (which could swing with a force of over 4 tons.)